 El Confital is a heavenly place to practice MTB.
 On the track, the route we left you went along the upper path.
 This requires a certain technical level (but can even be done with a Gravel Bike) and ends at the end of the dirt track that is cut by entering a military zone.
 Finally, to return, we take the main track.
 If you want to lengthen it a little, you will not get lost if you follow the paths that are closest to the sea.
 Very nice views everywhere.

-64 km of MTB through Las Palmas de Gran Canaria
+Characteristics of the MTB route in Las Palmas de Gran Canaria

 Our intention sharing the track of these routes was to “mark” the four most mythical Mountain Bike routes through the capital of Gran Canaria.
 Each of the four routes can be varied and made longer by itself.
 But the intention was to make a track as “wide” as possible and circular.
-It took us about 5 hours to do it at a smooth pace, they were 64.28km with a cumulative positive drop of 1168m.
+It took us about 5 hours to do it at a smooth pace and a total of 64 km.
 It has a low technical level and can be done with any mountain bike or MTB, Gravel Bike, e-Bike, Enduro …

 Track of the 4 mountain bike routes in Las Palmas de GC

 Then you can download the track of the route in .gpx format so that you can follow it on your own without getting lost.
-If you don’t know how to download it and follow it from your navigator or smartphone with the app Guru Maps, we’ll explain it to you here.
-If you want to support us so that we continue to create content for you about Gran Canaria, we will appreciate if you purchase one of our tracks, either to enjoy incredible routes or as a donation.
+Below we have a pack of routes that includes this track in case you are interested.
+If you don’t know how to download and follow a track from your GPS or smartphone with Guru Maps, here we explain it to you.
+And, if you want to support us so that we continue sharing routes for you, we would be grateful if you could buy some of our tracks, either to enjoy incredible routes or as a donation.

 Find more bike routes through Gran Canaria below.